scottcarr/scottcarr.github.com/_posts/2013-2-24-haskell-copilot-pid-controller.md

       integral :: Stream Double     -- integral of the error dedt :: Stream Double         -- derivative of the error

 Calculating the streams is the fun part.
-The input (y) is the most straightfoward.
+The input (y) is the most straightforward.
-All I wanted was an impulse, so I made an infinit stream of ones and added some zeros at the beginning:
+All I wanted was an impulse, so I made an infinite stream of ones and added some zeros at the beginning:

       y = [0.0, 0.0, 0.0, 0,0] ++ 1.0 -- input is an impulse